-Roof - The roof may be the single most important aspect of your home front.
+The roof may be the single most important aspect of your home front.
 A well-maintained roof will say a lot about the overall condition of the property.

-- Clean off leaves if any
+- Clean off any leaves.

 - If roof looks dirty with darker areas, have it cleaned.